Abu al-Abd Ashidaa: Biography

-On 1 December 2016, after suffering several set backs and losses in Aleppo, Ashidaa was made the Emir of the Army of Aleppo rebel alliance in the besieged rebel pocket in eastern Aleppo.
-After the rebel loss in Aleppo, he blamed several unnamed rebel groups of hoarding supplies that would later end up unused and thus falling into the hands of the Syrian government, as well as claiming that several of the rebel groups had been infiltrated by agents from the Syrian government, as well as groups backed by foreign states, claiming they were ordered withdraw from Aleppo in order to take part in Operation Euphrates Shield.
+On 1 December 2016, after suffering several setbacks and losses in Aleppo, Ashidaa was made the emir of the Army of Aleppo rebel alliance in the besieged rebel pocket in eastern Aleppo.
+After the rebel loss in Aleppo, he blamed several unnamed rebel groups for hoarding supplies that would later end up unused and thus falling into the hands of the Syrian government, as well as claiming that several of the rebel groups had been infiltrated by agents from the Syrian government, as well as groups backed by foreign states, claiming they were ordered to withdraw from Aleppo in order to take part in Operation Euphrates Shield.

-In 2017 after the formation of Hayat Tahrir al-Sham, Ashidaa joined the group was made the leader of the group's branch in western Aleppo, known as the Army of Umar Ibn Khattab.
+In 2017 after the formation of Hayat Tahrir al-Sham, Ashidaa joined the group and was made the leader of the group's branch in western Aleppo, known as the Army of Umar Ibn Khattab.

 On 9 September 2019, Ashidaa released a video criticizing Hayat Tahrir al-Sham, saying that the group was corrupt internally and called upon its members to launch a revolt from within while calling its leadership tyrannical and had taken part in the seizure of property and monopolizing the local economy in its own favor and inadequately spending on its military activities, being incompetent in the defense of rebel held areas as a result.
 The next day he was reportedly dismissed from his position as the leader of the Army of Umar Ibn Khattab by HTS and would face punishment from the leadership of HTS.

 On 12 September 2019, he was arrested by HTS for charges of slander and inciting division in HTS as well as leaking potentially damaging information publicly, that HTS claimed could benefit its enemies.
-Ashidaa has since remained in HTS custody as of 17 September 2019, and is reportedly being held under close supervision and his family is not allowed to communicate with him, by HTS.
+Ashidaa remained in HTS custody as of 17 September 2019, and was reportedly being held under close supervision and his family was not allowed to communicate with him.

-In 2020, during the late 2019-early 2020 Syrian government's offensive in Idlib he was released from prison by Hayat Tahrir al-Sham, and formed his own group called the "Jihad Coordination", and stated that the COVID-19 pandemic was spreading as a result of moral corruption and cited Hadiths regarding the spread of viruses as a punishment of God.
+In 2020, during the late 2019-early 2020 Syrian government's offensive in Idlib he was released from prison by Hayat Tahrir al-Sham, and formed his own group called Jihad Coordination, and stated that the COVID-19 pandemic was spreading as a result of moral corruption and cited Hadiths regarding the spread of viruses as a punishment of God.

+Jihad Coordination joined the So Be Steadfast Operations Room when it formed in June 2020.

+He was arrested in Turkey in June 2023 and was released over two years later.